Pre-exchange of Contracts

 - You receive the transfer deeds and title deeds.

-- You receive the keys and may now tenant; the buyer must have vacated at a pre-arranged time.
+- You receive the keys and your tenant may now move in; the buyer must have vacated at a pre-arranged time.

-It’s recommend that you use the time between Exchange and Completion of the contracts (once you know that everything is secured) to find your tenants via the recommended agents in the area.
+It's recommend that you use the time between Exchange and Completion of the contracts (once you know that everything is secured) to find your tenant via the recommended agents in the area.

 You can minimise the chances of being gazumped by sticking to the following guidelines:

 - Be efficient and well organised - The speed of the sale will minimise the window of opportunity during which higher offers could be made.

 - Demand that the property is taken off the market.

 There is one more very important thing to consider when buying property.
 Is it being sold as leasehold or freehold?

 Leasehold.
 This means that you have the property for the duration of the lease, it then returns to the owner of the Freehold.
 There may be specific obligation written into the lease that you need to be aware of, such as maintenance.
 You will also have to pay the freeholder ground rent, usually a small yearly sum.